 10.Tribal health services:

-The tribal population is mainly covered in Khammam, Warangal and Adilabad districts. govt provided mobile health services units in tribal areas.
+The tribal populations are mainly covered in Khammam, Warangal, and Adilabad districts. govt provided mobile health services units in tribal areas.

 11.Swine flu treatment: